 At the end of KS2 (Year 6) National Standard Assessment Tests (SATs) are undertaken in English and Mathematics.
 The Reading, GPS (Grammar, punctuation and Spelling) and Mathematics tests are marked externally.

 Parent partnership is very important to us.
 It is essential that parents are aware of their child's attitude to learning, their progress and their attainment.
 We share this information through meetings with parents at formal parent evening appointments across the school year, where there is also the opportunity for parents to look through their child's books.
 Books are also made available at our Sharing Afternoons and staff are available for parents to talk to about their child's learning without an appointment.

-All parents receive an Annual Report for their child in July, at the end of the academic year.
+All parents receive an Annual Report for their child in July.
 They have the opportunity to discuss this report with their class teacher or the headteacher.

 We encourage parents to take an active role in school life and in the education of their child..